GBG PLC (‘GBG’) acquired Verifi Identity Services (‘Verifi’) in 2022. Verifi is the owner of the identity verification software Cloudcheck.

 At the end of the Retention Period, we will take reasonable steps to destroy or de-identify the ID.

-Your rights under New Zealand Privacy Laws
+Your rights under Australian and New Zealand Privacy Laws

 As an individual, you have rights regarding the processing of your personal information, these are: